Issyk Kul Lake Travel Guide

 You can also take a short hike or horse trek from here to Shatyly Panorama where you’ll get a stunning view looking down over Issyk Kul Lake.
 I did this at sunset on my last day and it was the perfect way to end my time explore Issyk Kul Lake.

-You can arrange all of these experiences at the Bokonbayevo CBT office in the centre of town.
+You can also arrange all of these experiences at the Bokonbayevo CBT office in the centre of town or visit South Shore DMO for more info.
 This was also my base for my 3 day Panorama Tour horse trek – an amazing adventure where I climbed to 3,500 meters, enjoying amazing mountain views and staying in sheperds yurts.
 (Read more here)

 My incredible trip to Kyrgyzstan was made possible by Discover Kyrgyzstan with the support of the American people through the United States Agency for International Development (USAID) The contents of my blogs are, as always, my own opinions and experiences and do not necessarily reflect the views of USAID or the United States Government.